All 50 countries that are on the UK’s travel red list

 The ban applies to those who have been in or transited the banned countries in the past 10 days.
 It does not, however, apply to British and Irish Nationals as well as third-country nationals who have residence rights in the U.K.

-While eligible travellers will be allowed to enter the U.K., they must self-isolate for 10 days in government-supervised hotel accommodations.
+While eligible travellers will be allowed to enter the U.K., they must pre-book to self-isolate for 10 days in government-supervised hotel accommodations.
 The hotel quarantine measure applies to all arrivals from travel ban countries and costs £1,750 for a solo adult traveller.
 The cost of the package includes accommodation, food and drink, testing whilst in quarantine, transport to and from the airport and security.

 Transport Secretary Grant Shapps said that the government is “continuing to monitor COVID-19 rates and new strains of the virus across the globe.”
 It’s possible that as more strains appear, the U.K. may add more destinations to this list of banned countries.

 And, much like the travel corridors in place before they were suspended, this list can change at any moment.
 Most recently, Shapps announced that Afghanistan, Bahrain, Costa Rica, Egypt, Sri Lanka, Sudan and Trinidad and Tobago have been added to the red list.

 The U.K. now requires that all travellers coming from abroad must have a negative COVID-19 test result in order to board their flight.
 The eligible test must have been taken no more than 72 hours prior to scheduled departure.
 If the passenger arrives in the U.K. without a negative test result, they could be subject to an immediate £500 fine.